collective live+work spaces

 How does it function as a social enterprise?

-Equity is split between investors (motivated by financial returns) and users (motivated by use and community).
-The equity allocation corresponds to actual capacity.
-As investors don't gain use, the surplus capacity they represent is available for others, it provides not onlybooking flexibility for co-owners to choose their preferred dates, but rentals that generate revenue for both our investors and our community.
-Furthermore this capacity dynamises a community that is only shareholders by introducing the new blood of those renting.
+Equity in the form of shares is split between investors (motivated by financial returns) and users (motivated by use and community).
+The allocation corresponds to bookable capacity.
+As investors don't gain use, the surplus capacity they represent becomes rentals at market rates generating revenue for both our investors and our community.
+Furthermore this capacity dynamises a community that is only otherwise owner-members by introducing new blood.

 How are interests between the different stakeholders balanced?